akhalif121/SomethingsLinux/README.md

 I will be understanding & demonstrating Linux through various ways...

+Part 1:

-The first and the most important topic I will start with is:
+The first and the most important topic I will cover is:

-Understanding the how and the why of the linux command line.
+- Understanding the how and the why of the linux command line.

-Understanding what Linux commands are and how they are structured.
+- Understanding what Linux commands are and how they are structured.

-Understanding the difference between limux terminal and shell
+ - Understanding the difference between limux terminal and shell

-Understand the difference between input and output
+ - Understand the difference between input and output

+Part 2:

-In the second part of this repo I will demonstrate the Linux File System.
-This will increase my productivity while by working with commands through the Linux Command Line.
+In this part I will demonstrate the Linux File System.
+This aim to increase my productivity by working with commands through the Linux Command Line.

-I will learn and demonstate the following:
+ - I will learn and demonstate the following:

-How to Create files and folders in Linux
+ - How to Create files and folders in Linux

-How to Delete files and folders in Linux
+ - How to Delete files and folders in Linux

-How to Copy and paste files and folders in Linux.
+ - How to Copy and paste files and folders in Linux.

-How to Move and Rename files and folders in Linux.
+ - How to Move and Rename files and folders in Linux.

-How to Find files and Sort data in Linux.
+ - How to Find files and Sort data in Linux.

-How to Backup and Compress files and folders in Linux.
+ - How to Backup and Compress files and folders in Linux.

-ALL FROM THE COMMAND LINE!
+**ALL FROM THE COMMAND LINE!**

+Part 3:

-In the third part of this repo I will write bash scripts and attemp to save time by automating tasks and Schedules.
+In this part I will write bash scripts and attemp to save time by automating tasks and Schedules.

-In the fourth part of this repo I will touch on Linux software Management (package managers and software repositories.
+In the fourth part of this repo I will touch on Linux software Management (package managers and software repositories).

 Please click the link below to access the course I will be following to gain this valuable information: